idi0cy/Celestial-Capitalist/README.md

 Or download on releases.

 Windows only for the moment - will support more soon.
+Unzip and run ccap1.0exe.

 <img width="1920" height="1080" alt="Screenshot 2026-09-18 010222" src="https://github.com/user-attachments/assets/156224d1-0bfe-4f79-9eb4-b5f4818b4616" />